Vocaloid 4

-Vocaloid 4 is a singing voice synthesizer and successor to Vocaloid 3 in the Vocaloid series.
+Vocaloid 4 (Note: Japanese: ＶＯＣＡＬＯＩＤ４. (while Yamaha uses the latin alphabet to write the official name, it unofficially uses "ボーカロイド" (Bōkaroido) in katakana within its documentation and press releases in Japanese).) is a singing vocal synthesizer and successor to Vocaloid 3 in the Vocaloid series.
 It was succeeded by Vocaloid 5.

 History

 In October 2014, the first Vocaloid confirmed for the Vocaloid 4 engine was the English vocal Ruby.
 Its release was delayed so it could be released on the newer engine.
 A Vocaloid 4 version for Cubase on OS X has also been released.
 All AH-Software vocals were announced as receiving updated packages as well as VY1v4.
 The update of the AH-Software Vocaloid 2 vocals is related to Windows 10 being released in 2015, and the impact it may have on the Vocaloid 2 software.

 The Vocaloid 4 engine allows the importing of Vocaloid 2 and Vocaloid 3 vocals, though Vocaloid 2 vocals must have already been imported into Vocaloid 3 for this to work.
 The new engine includes other features, but not all of them are accessible by Vocaloid 2 and Vocaloid 3 vocals.
 One of the new features is a "Growl" feature which allows vocals built for Vocaloid 4 to take on a growl-like property in their singing results.
 Cross-synthesis was also added, allowing the user to switch between two of a character's vocals built for the same language smoothly using a time-varying parameter.
 This feature is accessible when using Vocaloid 3 and Vocaloid 4 vocals, but not Vocaloid 2.
 Cross-synthesis only works with vocals from the same character, making use of packages like VY1v4 possible, but not packages such as Anon and Kanon.
 Another feature included is Pitch Rendering, which all imported vocals can use.
 This displays the effective pitch curve on the user interface.
 Finally, real-time input has been included in this version and is another feature which all vocals can use.
 VSQX files made in Vocaloid 3 work on Vocaloid 4, but they will lose data if loaded the other way around.

 For Japanese users who had bought Vocaloid 3, Vocaloid 3 Editor, Vocaloid Editor for Cubase or VY1v3, Yamaha offered a free upgrade for each software.
 Those who bought the editor after November 10, 2014, were also offered a free upgrade until June 2015.
 Those who wished to use Vocaloid on a Macintosh, however were offered only the Vocaloid Editor for Cubase as an option; use of the Vocaloid editor on Mac as a normal Vocaloid 4 adaption was not offered.